Eye Cancer: Intraocular Melanoma

 How is intraocular melanoma treated?

 Your treatment choices depend on test results, where the tumor is, and the stage of the cancer.
 Your ability to see in the unaffected eye, your age, overall health, and personal choice will also be considered.
-The goals of treatment include saving the eye and keeping your ability to see, as well as keeping the cancer from spreading.
+The goals of treatment include saving the eye and keeping your ability to see.
+And keeping the cancer from spreading.
 Talk with your healthcare team about your treatment choices, the goals of treatment, and what the risks and side effects may be.

 Treating this cancer can cause eye damage.
 For this reason, your healthcare provider may advise not to start treatment right away if you don’t have symptoms and the tumor isn’t growing.
 This is called watchful waiting.
 Your provider will see you regularly and take pictures of the tumor to track its growth.
-If the tumor starts to grow, you can start treatment.
+You can start treatment if the tumor starts to grow.

 Types of treatment for cancer are either local or systemic: